 Applications will be assessed based on the eligibility and assessment criteria as set out in these Grant Opportunity Guidelines.

-The Community Grants Hub will review your application against the eligibility criteria.
+The Community Grants Hub will review your application against the eligibility and compliance.
 Only eligible and compliant applications will move to the next stage.

-Eligible applications will be considered and assessed by DVA through a targeted competitive grant process.
+Eligible applications will then be assessed by DVA through a targeted competitive grant process.